planetscale/docs/content/docs/overview.md

 category: 'home'
 ---

-This page contains documentation for using the PlanetScale CNDb, powered by Vitess.
+This page contains documentation for using PlanetScaleDB, powered by Vitess.
 For documentation on Vitess itself, see the [open source Vitess documentation](http://vitess.io/docs).

 ## Getting Started